sifrr/sifrr/packages/browser/sifrr-dom/README.md

 ### props

 - props do not trigger re-renders
-- this in props is parent sifrr element and not the element itself
+- `this` context in props binding is parent sifrr element and not the element itself
-- props don't work when element has no sifrr element
+- props don't work when the element has no parent sifrr element
 - props should always be binded, props without bindings won't work (use normal attributes for that)
+- props are case insensitive
+- props in hyphen-case will be conveted to camel-case property name, i.e. `some-thing` => `someThing`

 ```html
 <custom-tag :prop="${this.something}"></custom-tag>